 - Married couple remains married and there is no change in ownership of the second home at the point of selling the first home

-- Married couple has not purchase or acquired other homes since the purchase of their second home
+- Married couple has not purchased or acquired other homes since the purchase of their second home

 The application for the ABSD refund has to be made within six months after the date of sale of the first home.